-Major bones in the calf are the Tibia and Fibula, located in the shin.
-These work together with the Calcaneus in the ankle to allow for support and stability in the calf.
+Major bones in the calf are the tibia and fibula.
+These work together with the calcaneus in the ankle to allow for support and stability in the calf.

-The Achilles Tendon connects the calf muscles to the calcaneus.
-This tendon is a crucial part of all motion involving the leg, foot and ankle.
-Damage to the Achilles Tendon can cause severe instability and pain, and if left unchecked can lead to significant issues later in life.
+The Achilles tendon connects the calf muscles to the calcaneus.
+This tendon is a crucial part of all motion involving the leg, foot, and ankle.
+Damage to the Achilles tendon can cause severe instability and pain, and if left untreated can lead to significant issues later in life.

 A strain to the muscle is different from a sprain.
 Sprains are characterized by damage to ligaments, which connect bone to bone.
 This can be in the form of a tear or simply overstretched muscle.
 Sprains can influence the stability of a joint by loosening the connection between two major parts of it.

 Strains are characterized by damage to muscle or tendons.
 These soft tissues may be torn or overstretched.
 A strain can occur as a result of misuse or overuse.
 Repetitive motions are a common reason why strains occur, though they may occur due to being bent or overexerted.
 Some individuals have muscle strain after using the muscles in an unfamiliar way during exercise or other activity.
 Strains are also sometimes referred to as a “pulled” muscle.